zacjones93/zacjonesio-2020/content/blog/clojure-from-the-ground-up/index.md

 ## Sets

 - unordered collection
--   \#{&#x2026;} defines a set.
+- #{...} defines a set.
--   order doesn&rsquo;t matter in a set, if you want order - use a vector
+- order doesn't matter in a set, if you want order - use a vector
 - sets contain unique values
 - most common opperation is checking if something is inside a set with contains?
 - You can make a set out of any other collection with `set`

 <a id="orgec9d6f2"></a>

 ## Maps

 - a data structure which associates keys with values
--   maps are surrounded by braces {&#x2026;}
+- maps are surrounded by braces {...}
 - maps can be used as verbs
 - keywords look themselves up in a map

 <a id="orgfdf5d44"></a>